operator-framework/operator-sdk/website/content/en/docs/best-practices/managing-resources.md

 tenant's namespace as part of the onboarding.
-If a [LimitRange][k8s-limit-range] with default values has **not** been created in each namespace and your Operator creates Containers inside the tenant namespace without specifying at least resource requests for CPU and Memory of its Pods then, the system or quota may reject Pod creation with errors such as, for example: `[maximum cpu usage per Pod is 100m.
-No limit is specified, maximum memory usage per Pod is 512Mi.
-No limit is specified]`.
+If a [LimitRange][k8s-limit-range] with default values has **not** been created in each namespace and your Operator creates Containers inside the tenant namespace without specifying at least resource requests for CPU and Memory of its Pods then, the system or quota may reject Pod creation.
 Check the following statements obtained from K8s docs:

 - > If a LimitRange is activated in a namespace for computing resources like CPU and memory, users must specify requests or limits for those values.
 Otherwise, the system may reject Pod creation. (  [Reference][k8s-limit-range] ).